What do Food Security and Socio-Religious Studies Have in Common?

 About

-Richard & Clifton Holland are the general partners of Holland International Consultants.
+Clifton, Linda, and Richard Holland have worked together since 1987.
 After moving from Southern California to Costa Rica in 1972, the Holland Family decided in the '80s to develop projects both in Costa Rica and California, resulting in management of the Institute for Central American Studies (ICAS), the Latin American Socio-Religious Studies Program (PROLADES), and Agropecuaria Colibrí as a demonstration of regenerative agriculture.

 The Institute for Central American Studies / ICAS, was founded in San Jose, Costa Rica in 1982 as an educational institute.
 During its first six years under the leadership of Linda Holland, ICAS concentrated on two programs: publishing Mesoamerica, a monthly newsletter that summarized in English major events in each of the countries within Central America; providing six month internships in journalism (more than 300 participants from around the world gained valuable experience during the 26 years of publication).
 And secondly, organizing Reality Tours of Central America, primarily to provide North Americans a first-hand experience of life in the region and to assess the impact of U.S. foreign policy.